WoutSin/Controlled-Text-Simplification-for-Dutch-using-Generative-Large-Language-Models/README.md

 Subsequently, simplified outputs are evaluated with regards to the level of simplification by means of an Automatic Readability Assessment (ARA) model.
 I compared the performance of a more traditional feature-based approach and a neural approach using the Dutch RobBERT model for the development of a Dutch ARA model.

-In the original study, simplified outputs were also assessed through human evaluation by Flemish teachers.
-The Dutch surveys employed for this evaluation are also provided in the repository.
+In the original study, simplified outputs were also assessed through manual error checking and human evaluation by Flemish teachers.
+The complete error analysis, along with the Dutch surveys employed for this evaluation, are also provided in the repository.

 ## Execution Order of Scripts